-$[\]frac{29}{\text{See}}$ proposed Rule 701(i)(3)(i).
+See proposed Rule 701(i)(3)(i).

-$[\]frac{30}{\text{See}}$ proposed Rule 701(i)(3)(ii).
+See proposed Rule 701(i)(3)(ii).

-31 See proposed Rule 701(i)(4)(i) and (ii).
+$\underline{\text{See}}$ proposed Rule 701(i)(4)(i) and (ii).

-proposed Rule 701(g)(3), when contracts will be routed, the system will use the away market price as the Potential Opening Price.
-The Exchange is seeking to execute the maximum amount of volume possible at the Opening Price.
+maximum amount of volume possible at the Opening Price.
 The Exchange will enter into the Order Book any unfilled interest at a price equal to or inferior to the Opening Price.
 It should be noted, the Exchange will not trade through an away market.

-Finally, proposed Rule 701(i)(7) provides if the Exchange determined that nonroutable interest can receive the maximum number of Exchange interest, after routable interest has been determined by the system to satisfy the away market, then the Potential Opening Price is the price at which the maximum number of contracts can be executed, excluding the interest which will be routed to an away market, which may be executed on the Exchange as described in proposed Rule 701(g).
+Finally, proposed Rule 701(i)(7) provides if the Exchange determined that non-routable interest can receive the maximum number of Exchange interest, after routable interest has been determined by the system to satisfy the away market, then the Potential Opening Price is the price at which the maximum number of contracts can be executed, excluding the interest which will be routed to an away market, which may be executed on the Exchange as described in proposed Rule 701(g).
 The system will route Public Customer interest in price/time priority to satisfy the away market.
 This continues the theme of trying to satisfy the maximum amount of interest during the Opening Process.